 This style of glass has proven itself a survivor.
-For those who appreciate the classic conical shape and vast versatility of the shaker glass, but would still like an upgrade from those random glasses "collected" at brunches, the Kitchen Lux Pint is the choice for you.
+For those who appreciate the classic conical shape and vast versatility of the shaker glass but would still like an upgrade from those random glasses "collected" at brunches, the Kitchen Lux Pint 2-Pack is the choice for you.
 The thicker wall of this glass lends itself to daily use, from water to beer to milk.
-Nobody wants to drink a Bloody Mary out of stemmed drinkware or an IPA glass, and this glass's versatility beyond beer consumption is one of its strengths.
+Nobody wants to drink a Bloody Mary out of stemmed drinkware or an IPA glass; this glass's versatility beyond beer consumption is one of its strengths.
 There is nothing wrong with being practical, and the durability and ease of cleaning with these glasses make them a great, stackable addition to your collection.

 So it can take a tumble, looks awesome, and is easy to wash.
 Does that make it an excellent beer glass?
 That depends on who you are.
 If you are dead set on tasting more delicate notes in specialty brews, this isn't the model for you.
 This design is for the chug, not the smug.
 For those who prefer a beer hall to a craft bottle shop, the Chefcaptain Dimple Stein will fit right into your kitchen cabinet.